K-Fet/K-App/README.md

 ## Usage

-For a production environment, please check [this](./docs/Deployment.md) file which explain every thing :).
+For a production environment, please check [this](./docs/Deployment.md) file which explain everything :).

 ## Contribute

-To dev the project you will need:
+To contribute to the project you will need:
 - [NodeJS](https://nodejs.org/en/) version 8.7.x or higher.
 - [MySQL](https://dev.mysql.com/downloads/mysql) version 5.7 or higher.
 - Git.
 For [windows](https://git-scm.com/downloads), for linux : `sudo apt-get install git`